COVID Related Wedding Questions

 At this time, staff and hired professionals do not count towards your guest count.

-If your ceremony is to take place within a religious building, your guest count cannot exceed 33% of capacity or 50 guests whichever is lower, in Phase 4 regions.
+If your ceremony is to take place within a religious building, your guest count cannot exceed 50% of capacity or 50 guests whichever is less, in non-colored coded zones and Yellow Zones.

 Can I still have my hair and makeup done?